 For one, you should never impose the Agile approach on your team.
 You should invite them, discuss and debate the possibility of working in such a fashion.
 If you find out they are willing and ready to do something like that, great.

 In addition to this, you should never push work on them.
 Agile teams pull the work from a Product Backlog (a sort of a to-do list) according to the priority that is agreed upon by the entire team.

-You should also allow them to decide on how to do what is best for the product (i.e. the website).
-You are working with adults who know their stuff and who probably know the best way to add value to the e-commerce website.
+It would be best if you also allowed them to decide how to do what is best for the product (i.e., the website).
+You are working with adults who know their stuff and probably know the best way to add value to the e-commerce website.

-The ultimate result will be a satisfied, motivated team that owns its work and that continues to get better as time goes by.
+The ultimate result will be a satisfied, motivated team that owns its work, which continues to get better as time goes by.

-It is essential to point out that taking an Agile approach to launch your eCommerce website is not some sort of magic wand that will dispel any and all problems you may encounter.
-It does have certain advantages over a phased approach and, if applied the smart way, it can help you launch a successful eCommerce site.
+It is essential to point out that taking an Agile approach to launch your eCommerce website is not a magic wand that will dispel any problems you may encounter.
+It does have certain advantages over a phased approach, and, if applied the smart way, it can help you launch a successful eCommerce site.